joshghent/blog/content/blog/grafana-node/index.md

 `gist:joshghent/c11698f57e8c9122dfd7eec64b9f626d#router-stage-1.ts`

 Ok, now we’ve setup a log counting the number of successful calls the route has, we should also track any unsuccessful calls to the router.
-This way, if you see a sudden spike in errors, you can see exactly where that error is occuring.
+This way, if you see a sudden spike in errors, you can see exactly where that error is occurring.

 Add this to the catch block in the router.
 The second argument defaults to false but when true, signals that this call was an error.
 In the background, this will append .error to the UDP message, meaning you can filter those calls separately.
 > graphiteController.write(“GetUsers”, true);

 Next we will add time tracking to the route.
 This way we can see how long a certain route took to execute.
-This is a great piece of information to have as you can see if you perhaps need to upgrade the machine your api is running on, or where to focus optimization efforts.
+This is a great piece of information to have as you can see if you perhaps need to upgrade the machine your API is running on, or where to focus optimization efforts.

 To do this you need to record the start time that the route was called.
 You can do this simply by
 > const startTime = new Date();